Merlin (bird): Ecology

 Merlins rely on speed and agility to hunt their prey.
 They often hunt by flying fast and low, typically less than 1 m above the ground, using trees and large shrubs to take prey by surprise.
-But they actually capture most prey in the air, and will "tail-chase" startled birds.
-Throughout its native range, the merlin is one of the most able aerial predators of small to mid-sized birds, more versatile if anything than the larger hobbies (which prefer to attack in mid-air) and the more nimble sparrowhawks (which usually go for birds resting or sleeping in dense growth).
-Breeding pairs will frequently hunt cooperatively, with one bird flushing the prey toward its mate.
+They actually capture most prey in the air and "tail-chase" startled birds.
+Throughout their native range, merlins are some of the most able aerial predators of small to midsized birds, more versatile than hobbies (which prefer to attack in midair) and the nimbler sparrowhawks (which usually go for birds resting or sleeping in dense growth).
+Breeding pairs frequently hunt cooperatively, with one bird flushing the prey toward its mate.

-The merlin will readily take prey that is flushed by other causes, and can for example be seen tagging along sharp-shinned hawks (Accipiter striatus) to catch birds that escape from this ambush predator into the open air.
-It is quite unafraid, and will readily attack anything that moves conspicuously.
-Merlins have even been observed trying to "catch" automobiles and trains, and to feed on captive birds such as those snared in the mist nets used by ornithologists.
-Even under adverse conditions, one in 20 targets is usually caught, and under good conditions almost every other attack will be successful.
+The merlin readily takes prey that is flushed by other causes and can, for example, be seen tagging along sharp-shinned hawks (Accipiter striatus) to catch birds that escape from this ambush predator into the open air.
+It is quite unafraid, so readily attacks any prey that moves conspicuously.
+Merlins have even been observed trying to "catch" automobiles and trains and to feed on captive birds such as those snared in the mist nets used by ornithologists.
+Even under adverse conditions, one in 20 targets is usually caught, and under good conditions, almost half of attacks are successful.
 Sometimes, merlins cache food to eat it later.

 In particular during the breeding season, most of the prey are smallish birds weighing 10–40 g.
-Almost any such species will be taken, with local preferences for whatever is most abundant—be it larks (Alaudidae), pipits (Anthus), finches (Fringillidae), house sparrows (Passer domesticus), other Old World sparrows (Passeridae), northern wheatears (Oenanthe oenanthe), thrushes (Turdus), kinglets (Regulidae) or buntings (Emberiza)—and inexperienced yearlings always a favorite.
-Smaller birds will generally avoid a hunting merlin if possible.
+Almost any such species is taken, with local preferences for whatever is most abundant—be it larks (Alaudidae), pipits (Anthus), finches (Fringillidae), house sparrows (Passer domesticus), other Old World sparrows (Passeridae), northern wheatears (Oenanthe oenanthe), thrushes (Turdus), kinglets (Regulidae) or buntings (Emberiza)—and inexperienced yearlings always a favorite.
+Smaller birds generally avoid a hunting merlin if possible.
 In the Cayman Islands (where it only occurs in winter), bananaquits were noted to die of an apparent heart attack or stroke, without being physically harmed, when a merlin went at them and they could not escape.